FeTS-AI/FL-Pre/docs/index.md

-# FeTS: Federated Tumor Segmentation
+# FeTS: Federated Tumor Segmentation for Pre-operative Glioblastoma

 The Federated Tumor Segmentation (FeTS) platform, describes an on-going under development open-source toolkit, with a user-friendly graphical user interface (GUI), aiming at: